 The Special Educational Needs and Disability Co-ordinator (SENDCo) at Washington school is Mrs P Selden (NASENCo).
 If you have any questions about your child and their SEND/possible SEND Please contact Mrs Selden thorough the academy office 0191 5613845.
+This report is updated regularly.
+Last update: July 2017.

 The provision for SEND students at Washington follows the Equal opportunities act, 2014 Code of Practice and relevant professional reports with subsequent updated information.
 This is used to identify and plan for the needs of those students who require additional and differently resourced support than would usually be provided in a main stream secondary school for most students at a given age.
 Equal opportunity and fair access does not always result from the same provision or support for all.
 In our aim to achieve equality we work with students as individuals within the framework of a main stream secondary school, the Equality Act and the Code of Practice.